cube3power/atsd/rule-engine/notifications/aws-api-sqs.md

-# AWS SQS Integration
+# AWS API Integration with SQS

 ## Overview

-The following example demonstrates how to send a signed message to an [Amazon SQS](https://aws.amazon.com/documentation/sqs) queue using a [`CUSTOM`](custom.md) web notification.
+The following example demonstrates how to send a signed message to an [Amazon SQS](https://aws.amazon.com/documentation/sqs) queue using a [`AWS API`](aws-api.md) web notification.

 The message is signed with **AWS Signature, v4** implemented in ATSD.
 The implementation enables submitting AWS API requests to **any** AWS service that accepts **AWS Signature, v4**.